Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk for the business form printing market is moderate.
-Paper mills pose a notable risk to the supply chain because they have been severely affected by declines in their downstream industries, including magazine and book publishers, which have lost many consumers to digital publications.
-Furthermore, tariffs on paper...
+A moderate level of supply chain risk limits buyer power by raising the risk of price increases due to supply disruptions.
+Paper mills pose a notable risk to the supply chain because they have been severely affected by declines...
 Subscribe to learn more.